WORLD OCEANS ANTI-PLASTIC ALLIANCE

 The move to stem the tide of plastic is gaining political momentum thanks to the extraordinary efforts of many concerned people, including Prince Albert of Monaco, Sir David Attenborough, Leonardo di Caprio and even Barack Obama.
 And now the United Nations and EU are joining in with SDG 14 and Horizon 2030.

-But so far there is no plan to clean our oceans in a coordinated fashion, other than SeaVax.
+But so far there is no plan to clean our oceans in a coordinated fashion, other than proposals to develop SeaVax.
 We would like to continue to develop SeaVax and any other promising technology that can help in the fight against a Plastic Planet.

 THE G7 HEADS OF STATE INCLUDING THE EU